junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean stutters, his cheeks heated.
 "Shut up."

+He turns to look what the other two are doing now, thinking what to do.

+"What you said about the time flux," Dean asks, "What's that?
+How do we fix it?"

+Cas explains to him, "Time is fluid.
+I told you that before, that's why we can bend it on occasions."

+"I didn't realize that means literally actual *fluid*."
+Dean feels like the slowest kid in the school, "Thought it's more of a metaphor, like, 'as time passes by like river flowing' kind of thing."

+"No, no, nothing like a river."
+The Doctor chimes in, "Humans can only understand things in such strict progression of cause to effect, but actually, from a non-linear, non-subjective viewpoint, it's more like a big ball of wibbly-wobbly, timey-wimey stuff."

+Dean raises his eyebrows, "That is just so English."
+He cackles.

+The Doctor disappears inside the blue box, and reappears with a clumsy, odd-looking, circuit-wrapped scavenger device that looks like it's built from a bunch of sixties household items and kitchen utensils.
+A little bigger than his palms.

+They watch him pull out two antennas and wave the device around, reading some display on it only he can understand.

+"Doctor, what's that?"
+Amy asks.

+"My timey-wimey detector," he concentrates on the reading, turning from one direction to another.
+"The Tardis navigation system is busted, I need something to tell me when and where we are.
+It goes 'ding' when it detects stuff."

+"I made a better hand-made EMF than that when I was ten."
+Dean tells Cas in a low murmur.

+"I made it three hundred years ago when I got trapped in 1969," the Doctor says loudly.
+Dean's not sure he heard his last comment. "by Weeping Angels too, that time.
+Not very fun."

+"Sound like you got trapped by Angels a lot, Doctor."
+Amy remarks.

+"They are nasty creatures." the Doctor wrinkles his nose like he smells something disgusting, "I hate things attacking you from your back when you are not looking."
+He says one word at a time, slowly, "I, hate, Angels."

+Cas shifts uncomfortably by Dean's side.

+Dean glances at him, talking in a low voice, "He doesn't mean you."

+"I know."
+Cas answers.
+But still, his gaze drops to his feet.

+The device in the Doctor's hand makes a "ding" sound.

+"So, looks like we are still in 2012, back where we started." he tells them.

-Amy paces up and down the field in the graveyard, nervousness radiating into the air.
-"1938, 1938.
-There must be a way to go there, we can't just leave Rory there.
+"A long way from 1938," Amy paces up and down the field in the graveyard, worry radiating into the air.
+"There must be a way to go there, we can't just leave Rory there.
 Doctor?
 Come on, come up with some brilliant ideas, like you usually do."

-The Doctor runs a hand through his hair, mumbling, "I have two, but one of them requires a Vortex Manipulator, which I don't have, because River took it from me after the Pandorica, which leaves only one.
+The Doctor runs a hand through his hair, mumbling, "I have two, but one of them requires a Vortex Manipulator, which I don't have, because I left it to River after the Pandorica, which leaves only one.
 But I really, really don't like it."

 The three of them wait for him to spill out, but the Doctor hesitates.